 Instructor(s): Adam Tobin

 NGR only; no credit/letter grade

-From Black Mirror to Black-ish, This Is Us to Westworld, some of the most compelling stories today are created in television writers’ rooms.
+From Black Mirror to Black-ish, This Is Us to Westworld, some of the most compelling stories today are created in TV writers’ rooms.
 But how do you wrangle an idea into a series?
 What exactly is needed from a pilot, and how does it sustain and evolve over seasons?
-And what does “television” mean when traditional networks battle Netflix, Amazon, FX, and even web series?
-This one-day intensive workshop will introduce you to the form and content of writing a television pilot.
-We will start with a more general discussion of the current landscape of TV and the forms series can take—comedy versus drama, hour versus half hour, commercial versus streaming, single-camera versus multicam, serial versus episodic.
+And what does “TV” mean when traditional networks battle Netflix, Amazon, FX, and even web series?
+This one-day intensive workshop will introduce you to the form and content of writing a TV pilot.
+We will start with a general discussion of the current landscape of TV and the forms that TV series can take—comedy versus drama, hour versus half hour, commercial versus streaming, single-camera versus multicam, serial versus episodic.
 We will then move on to the concept of a “franchise” of a series and the underlying premise material of a show, with exercises that will help you develop your own specific TV idea.
 Finally, we will discuss plot and structure, with an eye toward shaping your pilot episode.
 Short writing exercises will be interspersed among lecture, clips, and discussion.
 Whether you’re a TV addict or an experienced writer, come spend the day getting a taste of what it means to be “in the writers’ room.”

 All experience levels are welcome.